HR-CMGT/CLE4-phaser-workshop/notes.md

 ## Multiple scenes at once

-When the camera follows the player, we need the HUD to stay in the same place.
-We can create a separate HUD scene for this and add this on top of the active scene.
+When the camera follows the player, we need the UI to stay in the same place.
+We can create a separate UI scene for this and add this on top of the active scene.
+In this example you can see a UI added to the gamescene.
+Bear in mind that you need to remove the UI when you leave the scene.
+You have to add the scene to `app.ts`.

 ```typescript
 export class GameScene extends Phaser.Scene {